stellar/stellar-core/docs/design.md

 #Left to design:
 - Bucket list
+- memo in txs
+- seq numbers
+- can we drop transaction rate?
 - Is this really the way we want to do paths/offers?
 - Is there a way to have payments be atomic units and express everything in terms of a batch of a smaller payments?
 	- Taking an offer would just be A paying B followed by B paying A